bpype/blender-studio-pipeline/scripts-blender/addons/blender_kitsu/README.md

 ### Getting Started
 #### Shot Setup
 The Shot Builder requires shot data including Name, Frame Rate, and Duration to be stored on a Kitsu Server.
-Please follow the [Sequence Editor](#sequence-editor) guide to create metastrips and Push that data to the Kitsu server or follow the [Kitsu First Production](https://kitsu.cg-wire.com/first_production/) to manually enter this data into the Kitsu Server.
+Please follow the [Sequence Editor](#sequence-editor) guide to create metadata strips and Push that data to the Kitsu server or follow the [Kitsu First Production](https://kitsu.cg-wire.com/first_production/) to manually enter this data into the Kitsu Server.

 #### Asset Setup
 ##### Kitsu Server